anthonydopke/QuantWork/CONTRIBUTING.md

 git push origin feature/your-branch-name
 ```

+6. Create a Pull Request (PR) as Draft
+Go to the repository on GitHub.
+You’ll see a prompt to open a pull request for your newly pushed branch.
+Click "Compare & pull request".
+Add a clear title and description of your changes.
+Select "Create draft pull request".

-6. Keep Your Branch Up to Date with main
+7. Keep Your Branch Up to Date with main
-Before creating a pull request, make sure your branch is up to date with the main branch.
+Before setting your pull request as ready for review , make sure your branch is up to date with the main branch.
 This will help avoid merge conflicts and ensure your changes are based on the latest version of the project.

 To update your branch with main, follow these steps: